syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing autocomplete editor appearance
+## Customizing the appearance of autocomplete editor

 ### AutoComplete editor modes

-AutoComplete editor provides three different ways to display the filtered suggestions.
-They are
+The `DataFormAutoCompleteEditor` provides the following three different ways to display the filtered suggestions.

-* Suggest - displaying suggestion in drop down list
+* Suggest - Displays suggestions in drop-down list

-* Append - appending the first suggestion to text
+* Append - Appends the first suggestion to text

-* SuggestAppend - Both of these
+* SuggestAppend - Performs both suggest and append.

-`AutoCompleteMode` property is used to choose the suggestion display mode in `AutoCompleteItem` class.
+The `AutoCompleteMode` property is used to choose the suggestion display mode in the `AutoCompleteItem` class.
 The default value is Suggest.

-#### Suggesting choices in List
+#### Suggestion choices in List

-The filtered suggestions are displayed in a drop down list.
-User can pick an item from the list.
+The filtered suggestions are displayed in a drop-down list.
+Users can pick an item from the list.

 {% tabs %}
 {% highlight c# %}